Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 In general, there is exactly one representative quartet profile of type (i) for every nontrivial split of a network, and there are $(k-4) + (k-3) = 2k - 7$ representative quartet profiles of types (ii) and (iii) for every $k$-blob with $k\geq 4$.
-Hence, the size of $\R (\N)$ is \niels{largest} for a sunlet network---which has one large blob and no nontrivial splits---and the following observation follows. \begin{observation} If $\N$ is a semi-directed level-1 network on $n$ leaves, then $|\R (\N) | \leq 2n - 7$. \end{observation}
+Hence, \CorrB{among all level-1 networks with a fixed number of leaves,} the size of $\R (\N)$ is \niels{largest} for a sunlet network---which has one large blob and no nontrivial splits.
+The following observation follows. \begin{observation} If $\N$ is a semi-directed level-1 network on $n$ leaves, then $|\R (\N) | \leq 2n - 7$. \end{observation}

 In the remainder of this section we prove that the representative quartet profiles are sufficient to build up the complete set of quartet profiles, solely using dyadic inference rules.
 We formalize this by means of the following definition and stress that the triadic rule \ref{eq:R4*} is not being applied.